spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

   - If we use a callback as the second argument, the function will read the data it byte form.
 Since all data types are represented as bytes under the hood, the function doesn't make any assumptions about what type of data it's reading.
 If we want to tell it to interpret these bytes as strings, we have to tell it to so.
   - When the second argument is a string, that indicates to the File System function how it should interpret the bytes.
 In order to get bytes read as strings, we tell it to interpret them as `"utf8"`
 * If the second argument is a string, then we can pass in the callback as the third argument.
-* Regardless of wether the callback was passed as the second or third argument, the `readFile` method will pass it:
+* Regardless of whether the callback was passed as the second or third argument, the `readFile` method will pass it:
   - `err`: an error object (if there was an error)
   - `data`: the file data (defaults to raw byte data or encoded as specified in the second argument).